ntheile/World-Survey-Kit/readme.md

 4. The next steps show how to package a Phonegap app then upload your web assets - a ZIP file of HTML, CSS and JavaScript files to PhoneGap Build.
 PhoneGap will compile and package the app for you.
-In minutes, you’ll receive the download URLs for all mobile platforms.
+In minutes, youâ€™ll receive the download URLs for all mobile platforms.
 Remember this PhoneGap build will only work for the platform you specified in config.js.
 To target other mobile platforms this process must be repeated and a separate PhoneGap Build App created.
 (You could always change this and configure App.platform by "User Agent String Sniffing", but that could be difficult and messy to do)